This blog may contain affiliate links. Read our disclosure policy for more info.

 21. White water rafting

 One experience we weren’t expecting when we went to Medellin was exploring the Colombian rainforest and going rafting.
-This was one of my favorite days, maybe because I love nature.
+This was one of my favorite day trips from Medellin, maybe because I love nature.
 But even if you are not an outdoorsy person, this is something everyone should try at least once in their lives.

 We took the Rio Verde Day Trip that started early in the morning (breakfast was included), around 2 hours away from the city.
 We went hiking through the jungle with our fantastic guide until we found the river.
 We went rafting in the clear water for over 18 miles, including a stop at a waterfall where we got to swim and rest for a bit (lunch was included too).